mufkuw/m-tunnel-rust/README.md

 # M-Tunnel — Secure Business Network Bridge

+## **WITHOUT OPENING FIREWALL PORTS**

 M-Tunnel is a high-performance SSH tunnel manager designed specifically for **business environments** where headquarters need reliable, secure access to services at remote branches — shops, restaurants, warehouses, and distributed locations.

+**🔒 No firewall configuration required** — M-Tunnel uses outbound SSH connections from branches to headquarters, eliminating the need to open inbound ports or complex firewall rules at remote locations.

 Built in **Rust** for maximum reliability and minimal resource usage, M-Tunnel ensures your business-critical connections stay up 24/7 with blazing-fast performance that won't strain your branch infrastructure.